Recently searched

 How to Install a Pressure Gauge

-The exact method for installation varies from one device to the next.
-As there are so many different types of pressure gauge available, the instrument must be fitted according to the manufacturer’s instructions for that particular gauge.
+The exact installation method varies from one device to the next.
+As there are so many different types of pressure gauges available, the instrument must be fitted according to the manufacturer’s instructions for that particular gauge.

-Many pressure gauges will typically include a threaded mount.
-This should be either placed into a manifold or a pipe fitting, depending on the application and type of gauge.
+Many pressure gauges include a threaded mount.
+This should be placed into a manifold or pipe fitting, depending on application and gauge type.
 However, the location of the threads will determine how and where it can be installed.

 How to Calibrate a Pressure Gauge